Skip links and keyboard navigation

 Our role has changed

-Achieving your career success will be shaped by how well you actively take the lead to seek out opportunities to broaden and deepen your skills - often by moving sideways or even out of your current stream to achieve your long-term career goals.
+Achieving your career success will be shaped by how well you actively take the lead to seek out opportunities to broaden and deepen your skills.
+Advancing your career isn’t always about obtaining a promotion; it can also come from taking a lateral step or transitioning into a different procurement role.

-Our professionals now draw on an even greater set of skills to deliver procurement outcomes that align to the drivers in the Queensland Procurement Policy, including:
+Our profession now requires an even greater set of skills to deliver on the Queensland Procurement Policy 2023 priorities, target and commitments, including:

 • technical skills